phensley/cldr-bakeoff/README.md

 Goal is to compare i18n libraries using some very basic requirements for a real-world application.

-The theoretical application is designed to allow users to share files with one another, and possibly pay to purchase them.
+The theoretical example application is designed to allow users to share files with one another, and possibly pay to purchase them.
 They need to see file sizes, date and times, currency amounts, etc. Download progress needs to show transferred file size and percent complete.
 Users can use one of 4 currencies to transact.

 The i18n formatting requirements are: